 I spent some of my early adult years in Taiwan.
-I bought a one-way ticket to Taipei, armed only with a backpack, a $2,000 interest-free loan from the Bank of Dad and a starry-eyed desire to find some adventure.
+I bought a one-way ticket to Taipei, armed with a ratty backpack, a $2,000 interest-free loan from the Bank of Dad and a starry-eyed desire to find some adventure.
 It did not disappoint.

 “Hey, would you be interested in performing with me if I got us into Spring Scream?

 “The festival?
 Erm, sure!
 What should I do?”

 “Don’t worry about it, you just need to help me crossfade a song or two and dance on stage the rest of the time.”

 “It’s a real festival, dude.
 Won’t you need to show that we’re actually established musicians or artists to perform?”

 “But we are.
 Trust me and just remember.
 It’s not a lie if you believe it.”

 “Haha, OK, I’m in”

 Since we were somewhat skinny on time (and talent) I decided to spend my time on creating a new artist persona, not on writing new music.
 I also wasn’t going to lug around instruments, so it had to be a DJ set – and not the kind where you lug around a bunch of vinyls; just an aux cable plugged into a Macbook.